 Winnebago Industries Board of Directors Approves Quarterly Cash Dividend

-/EIN News/ -- EDEN PRAIRIE, Minn., Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Winnebago Industries, Inc. (NYSE:WGO), a leading outdoor lifestyle product manufacturer, today announced that the Company’s Board of Directors approved a quarterly cash dividend of $0.27 per share payable on January 25, 2023, to common stockholders of record at the close of business on January 11, 2023.
+EDEN PRAIRIE, Minn., Dec.
+14, 2022 (GLOBE NEWSWIRE) -- Winnebago Industries, Inc. WGO, a leading outdoor lifestyle product manufacturer, today announced that the Company's Board of Directors approved a quarterly cash dividend of $0.27 per share payable on January 25, 2023, to common stockholders of record at the close of business on January 11, 2023.

 With this announcement, Winnebago Industries has paid a quarterly cash dividend to common stockholders of record for the last 34 quarters.